knadh/dictpress/README.md

 # dictpress

 dictpress is a free and open source, single binary webserver application for building and publishing fast, searchable dictionaries for any language.
+It stores all data in SQLite DB files and has no dependencies.

 Example dictionaries:
 - [Alar](https://alar.ink/) — Kannada-English dictionary.